 Stan himself spent thirty years trying to rebuild the portal and bring his brother back.
 But he committed a lot of crimes, from false identification to theft of toxic waste, to rebuild it.
 Not to mention lying to his family, and ignoring the warning that activating the device could have triggered The End of the World as We Know It.

-Starlight Glimmer wants to spread friendship and equality throughout all of Equestria...by robbing ponies of their special talents.
-This is actually deconstructed, as Starlight turned out to be a hypocrite because she had her talent all along.
-This causes all her support to implode and she goes down in history as an evil ruler, undoing any good her methods might have brought.
-The Season 5 finale later reveals that she adopted her ideology of friendship through total equality because of a childhood friend, Sunburst, who left her when she was a filly after receiving his cutie mark.
-This caused her to believe that cutie marks are harmful to friendship, and to create her equality village, in hopes of creating a society where no one could ever boast about being different or being better than others, and on top of all that, nopony would leave anypony else just to follow whatever destiny their Cutie Mark represents, like how Sunburst left Starlight.
+The Season 5 finale later reveals that Starlight Glimmer adopted her ideology of friendship through total equality because her childhood friend, Sunburst, left her when she was a filly after receiving his cutie mark.
+This caused her to blame Cutie Marks for what happened, and to create her equality village, in hopes of creating a society where nopony could boast about being different or being better than others, and on top of all that, nopony would leave anypony else just to follow whatever destiny their Cutie Mark represents, like how Sunburst left Starlight.

 Rick and Morty: Unity wants to bring peace to the Universe by turning all life into a single Hive Mind without any individuality.